 In the present work I shall, without further discussion of the other theories, try to contribute something towards the understanding and appreciation of the Utilitarian or Happiness theory, and towards such proof as it can be given.
 Obviously this can't be 'proof' in the ordinary and popular meaning of that word.
 Questions about ultimate ends can't be settled by direct proof.
 You can prove something to be good only by showing that it is a means to something that is admitted without proof to be good.
 The art of medicine is proved to be good by its conducing to health, but how is it possible to prove that health is good?
 The art of music is good because (among other reasons) it produces pleasure, but what proof could be given that pleasure is good?
-So if it is claimed that

-- there is a comprehensive formula that covers everything that is good in itself, and whatever else is good is not good as an end but as a - means ·to something that is covered by the formula·, the formula may be accepted or rejected but it can't be given what is commonly called a 'proof'.
+So if it is claimed that means $\cdot$ to something that is covered by the formula $\cdot$ , the formula may be accepted or rejected but it can't be given what is commonly called a 'proof'.
 But we shouldn't infer that its acceptance or rejection must depend on blind impulse or arbitrary choice.
-There is a broader meaning of the word 'proof' in which this question is as capable of ·being settled by· 'proof' as any other of the disputed questions in philosophy.
-The subject is within reach of the faculty of reason, which doesn't deal with it solely by ·moral· intuitions ·such as the intuitionists believe in·.
-Considerations can be presented that are capable of determining the intellect either to give or withhold its assent to the doctrine; and this
+There is a broader meaning of the word 'proof' in which this question is as capable of $\cdot$ being settled by 'proof' as any other of the disputed questions in philosophy.
+The subject is within reach of the faculty of reason, which doesn't deal with it solely by $\cdot$ moral intuitions $\cdot$ such as the intuitionists believe in $\cdot$ .
+Considerations can be presented that are capable of determining the intellect either to give or withhold its assent to the doctrine; and this is equivalent to proof.